Şevket Pamuk

+Biography

 Pamuk was born in Istanbul.
 After attending high school at Robert College, in Istanbul, Pamuk graduated from Yale University (1972) and obtained his PhD degree in economics from the University of California, Berkeley (1978).
 He has since taught at various universities in Turkey and the United States, including Ankara, Pennsylvania, Villanova, Princeton, Michigan at Ann Arbor, Northwestern, and beginning in 1994 at Boğaziçi University, Istanbul, as Professor of Economics and Economic History.
 In 1990 and 1991, he taught at the Department of Economics at Middle East Technical University (METU), Ankara.
 Pamuk was professor and chair of contemporary Turkish studies at the European Institute, London School of Economics and Political Science, during 2008–13.
 He taught economic history courses at Harvard University as a visiting professor in 2024.

 Pamuk was the president of the European Historical Economics Society, an association of European economic historians, and the president of the Asian Historical Economics Society, was a member of the executive committee of the International Economic History Association, a member of the Standing Committee on the Humanities of the European Science Foundation.
 He is also a member of the Science Academy (Turkish: Bilim Akademisi), Turkey and a member of Academia Europaea.
 He was an editor of the European Review of Economic History.
 He was elected an International Fellow of the British Academy in 2021.

 Şevket Pamuk is the older brother of Nobel Prize-winning novelist Orhan Pamuk, and also has a younger half-sister, Hümeyra Pamuk, who is a journalist.
 He is married to Yeşim Arat Pamuk, retired professor of political science at Boğaziçi University.
 Their daughter Zeynep is associate professor of political theory at Nuffield College, Oxford.